-A social work internship gives you hands-on experience working with those who experience marginalisation or disadvantage, or those in need of support and advocacy.
+A social work academic placement gives you hands-on experience working with those who experience marginalisation or disadvantage, or those in need of support and advocacy.

 The placements are as varied as the work itself; from hospitals to homeless shelters, community centres to clinics.
 You might assist practitioners working with children and adolescents; those with learning or physical disabilities; people with alcohol/drug dependency; the elderly; or recent immigrants to Ireland.
 We match the placement to your interests and area of concentration.

 If you’re focused on medicine and public health, you may be placed in a hospital, rehabilitation facility, mental health unit, or care facility for persons with disabilities.

 Those with an interest in social care might find themselves in a job placement facility, community development center, or charity fighting homelessness.
 You could be placed with an advocacy group, assisting in grant writing, strategy and policy.